parthian-sterlet/sitega/README.md

 ## scan test seauences with a model

 andy1_mat.cpp takes ready sitega model and threshold and construct the profile of hits for tested file in fasta format, main ouput file respect to 6th parameter of command line, the format of output file is following https://github.com/parthian-sterlet/sitega/blob/master/examples/hit_profile
-I.e. after the header of each peak with first '>' symbol from 0 to several line respect to separate hits, for each hit are printed the start position, score, strand and sequence
+I.e. after the header of each peak with first '>' symbol from zero to several lines respect to separate hits, for each hit are printed the start position, score, strand and whole sequence

 ## set threshold for a model